McKinney v University of Guelph: Background

-Reasoning of the Court
+Reasons of the court

+La Forest

-LaForest J wrote the majority, with Dickson and Gonthier JJ concurring.
-In the similar fashion from Dolphin Delivery, they looked at the meaning of section 32 to determine the purpose of the Charter, concluding it is a tool for checking the powers of the government over the individual.
-They further justified this conclusion by stating that if the scope were so widely read as to include private actions, it would impose too much a burden on the courts and would result in too much overlap with common law rules and statutes.
+La Forest wrote reasons for the plurality, with Dickson and Gonthier concurring.
+In similar fashion from Dolphin Delivery, he looked at the meaning of section 32 to determine the purpose of the Charter, concluding it is a tool for checking the powers of the government over the individual.
+He further stated that if the scope were so widely read as to include private actions, it would impose too much a burden on the courts and would result in too much overlap with common law rules and statutes.

-LaForest J's attention then moved to whether the University was a government body.
-The Public Purpose test alluded to in Dolphin Delivery is not determinative.
-The fact the school was created by statute and received a significant portion of its funding from government was insufficient.
-Nor was the fact it is regulated by government and fulfilled a public service sufficient.
-LaForest J noted that universities still function as autonomous bodies and the government had no direct power to control the school.
-Instead, the school is governed by a Board of Governors which is not the representative of government.
+La Forest then considered whether the university was a government body, and concluded that the public purpose test alluded to in Dolphin Delivery was not determinative.
+The fact the university was created by statute and received a significant portion of its funding from government was insufficient.
+Nor was the fact it was regulated by government and fulfilled a public service sufficient.
+La Forest noted that universities still function as autonomous bodies and the government had no direct power to control the school.
+Instead, the university is governed by a Board of Governors which is not the representative of government.

-Despite the court ruling against the University's status as a government body, they nevertheless examined whether the retirement policy violated section 15.
-LaForest J stated that all actions pursuant to powers granted by law, not merely statutes, would be subject to Charter scrutiny.
+The conclusion that the Charter did not apply directly to the university was not the end of the analysis.
+Section 9(a) of the Ontario Human Rights ode provided that mandatory retirement was an exception to the prohibition on age discrimination set out in the Code.
+La Forest examined whether that exemption infringed the Charter.
+La Forest concluded that all actions pursuant to powers granted by law, not merely statutes, would be subject to Charter scrutiny.

-The majority found that section 15 was violated because a distinction based on age discriminated against those who were old but capable of working.
-However, the violation was justified under section 1 due to the public necessity to have new teachers hired.
+He found that the exemption in the Code was itself discriminatory and infringed section 15, because a distinction based on age discriminated against those who were old but capable of working.
+However, the infringement was justified under section 1 due to the public necessity to have new teachers hired.

+La Forest therefore concluded that the appeal should be dismissed.

+Wilson

-In a strong dissent, Wilson J (with Cory J concurring) examined a broad range of sources and proposed several tests including a "control test", "government function test" and a "government entity test".
-However, Wilson did not regard any of them as a panacea, since they all missed some aspect of government.
+Wilson dissented.
+On the question of the application of the Charter, she examined a broad range of sources and proposed several tests, including a "control test", a "government function test" and a "government entity test".
+She concluded that universities carry on an important public function and were subject to the Charter.

+In her Charter analysis, she concluded that the university's retirement policy was discriminatory, contrary to section 15.
+That infringement could not be justified under section 1.
+She therefore would have allowed the appeal.